RetroStack/TRS-80-Model-I-Parts/Keyboard_Shield/README.md

 ![View 1](Images/Keyboard_Shield_1.png)
 ![View 2](Images/Keyboard_Shield_2.png)

+**NOTE**: If you are looking for the Shield of the MX Keyboard with the longer sides, then please go to the [MX Keyboard repo](https://github.com/RetroStack/TRS-80-Model-I-Keyboard-MX) instead.

 ## STEP

 This is a sheet metal version of the keyboard shield replica.
 You can use the STEP file to submit it to online sheet metal fabs like SendCutSend, Fabworks, or PCBWay.